 Sold out – no more tickets to buy

-Tout - a person who buys tickets and then sell them at a higher price.
+Tout - a person who buys tickets and then sells them at a higher price.

 Into – like